ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 ```

 When you need to couple the API endpoints to a frontend of your own design, you need to set the CORS headers correctly.
-If you want this challenge, there is an other branch in the repository (cors-enabled) where I worked this out.
+If you want this challenge, there is another branch in the repository (`cors-enabled`) where I worked this out.

 Happy coding folks, Code that Infrastructure!